 - 1.1 Explain why you need assistance and describe the problem of youth homelessness in your community.
-(0 to 3 points) - 1.2 Explain who will receive services, including demographic information about the target population, how many youths you expect to serve, and a justification for the proposed number of youths to be served through your program.
+(0 to 3 points) - 1.2 Explain who will receive services, including demographic information about the target population and how many youths you expect to serve.
 (0 to 2 points)